 Before Julie could think, her hand flew up and connected with his cheek.
 She’d never been more hurt in her life.
 “I can’t believe you!” she hissed.
 Before she even knew where she was going, she was running out of the cafeteria.
 Julie had no intention of letting it go that far, but she hadn’t been able to stop herself.
 Great, now Chris and his stupid new friends could have something new to laugh about.
 All she wanted was some reassurance from her supposed best friend that they were still on track.
 But he apparently couldn’t see anything wrong with his behavior.
 Well, if he had no time to be nice to her, she wouldn’t waste hers on him, either!

 Why did she slap him?
 I have no idea, unless the writer had gone through the trouble of establishing context for the character action first.
 And it’s not as gratifying to have her unpack the event after it happens and worry about it, as you can see here.
-Without that work on objective before the scene, this seems like she’s just flailing around, acting on raw feelings that I don’t have access to.
+Without that work on objective before the scene, this seems like she’s just flailing around, acting on raw feelings that I don’t have access to (more on writing reactions).
 Getting her motivations later just isn’t nearly as satisfying.

 Build to Action by Adding Context